sashgorokhov/python-telegram-handler/README.rst

 Currently the format of sent messages is very simple: ``%(asctime)s %(name)s %(levelname)s %(message)s``
 Exception traceback will be formatted as pre-formatted fixed-width code block. (https://core.telegram.org/bots/api#markdown-style)

-If you want to tweak it, configure a ``telegram_handler.MarkdownFormatter`` with your desired format string.
+If you want to tweak it, configure a ``telegram_handler.HtmlFormatter`` with your desired format string.
 Using a dictConfig:

 .. code-block:: python